atlanhq/application-sdk/docs/SQL_APPLICATION_GUIDE.md

 The `SQLWorkflowAuthInterface` class is used to authenticate the SQL workflow.
 The default implementation of `SQLWorkflowAuthInterface` runs a simple SQL query(defined by `TEST_AUTHENTICATION_SQL`) on the source database.

+> [!TIP]
-You can choose to not override this class and use the default implementation of this class, or you can choose to override this class to use your custom implementation of testing authentication.
+> You can choose to not override this class and use the default implementation of this class, or you can choose to override this class to use your custom implementation of testing authentication.

-If you wish to use the default implementation of this class, feel free to skip this section and move to the next section.
+> If you wish to use the default implementation of this class, feel free to skip this section and move to the next section.

-When overriding this class, you can either provide your own implementation of `TEST_AUTHENTICATION_SQL` SQL query, for example -
+When overriding this class, you can either provide your own implementation of `TEST_AUTHENTICATION_SQL` SQL query and use the default implementation of testing authentication, where it creates a connection to the source database, and checks if the query completes successfully.

+For example -

 ```
 class MySQLWorkflowAuthInterface(SQLWorkflowAuthInterface):
     TEST_AUTHENTICATION_SQL: str = "SELECT 1;"
 ```

-Or you can choose to also override the `test_auth` method -
+Or you can also choose to override the `test_auth` method and provide your own implementation -

 ```
 class MySQLWorkflowAuthInterface(SQLWorkflowAuthInterface):